mosesket/task-manager-vuex/README.md

-using sanctum for authentication, in api.php add route along with task controller methods created a new postman collection, set base url as http://127.0.0.1:8000/api created new postman request, upadte task model to accept fillable fields, created all task mwthods
+using sanctum for authentication, in api.php add route along with task controller methods created a new postman collection, set base url as http://127.0.0.1:8000/api created new postman request, upadte task model to accept fillable fields, created all task methods add sanctum auth to api routes, create login and register api